 As a small-scale importer, you’ll likely be relying somewhat on the experience of your chosen manufacturer, supplier or distributor in the export country, usually China.
 It’s important to build relationships with these people to ensure that they can be trusted and are meeting the standard of service required of them.
 It’s a good idea to arrange an in-person meeting to make sure everything is in order.
 It can help to give you peace of mind and it’s also good practice to make a personal connection with your business partners.

 Importing bulk goods to the US is a lot more serious than running a dropshipping business or a simple eCommerce store.
 You should consider hiring an expert to guide you through the process, rather than solely relying on Youtube tutorials or blog articles like this one.
-Navigating the laws and regulations of importing to the US can be a really challenging process.
+Navigating the laws and import and export regulations of importing to the US can be a really challenging process.
 It can be a good idea to hire a Customs Broker to help make the process go as smoothly as possible.

 Depending on what you’re importing to the US, you may be required to obtain a specific license or permit.
 You can see the list of products that require a license or permit here.